-- Incubation period of 10 to 50 days - Followed by the onset of fever; anorexia; nausea; pain in the right upper abdominal quadrant; - Within several days, jaundice.
-Dark urine and clay-colored stools may be noticed by the patient 1 to 5 days before the onset of clinical jaundice. - The liver is enlarged and tender - Recovery occurs in days to weeks.
+- Incubation period of 10 to 50 days - General Followed by the onset of fever; anorexia; nausea; pain in the right upper abdominal quadrant; Where the liver is located aundice appea

+Specific symptoms: Within several days, jaundice.
+Dark urine and clay-colored stools may be noticed by the patient 1 to 5 days before the onset of clinical jaundice.
+Yellow discoloration of skin and mucus membrane (different from "pallor" cased by anemia)

+- The liver is enlarged and tender - Recovery occurs in days to weeks.
 Almost all cases (99%) of hepatitis A are self-limiting.
 Chronic hepatitis such as that seen with hepatitis B is very rare. - Many persons who have serologic evidence of acute hepatitis A infection are asymptomatic or only mildly ill, without jaundice.